KLogin/templater/README.md

 Util to create text by template

-You can use this simple script as you whant, but generally usage lookse like this:
+You can use this simple script as you want, but generally usage lookse like this:

 ## 1. Write your template
 Write your template in file **template.py**